irod973/bentoml-demo/README.md

 # Description

 Exploring BentoML for model serving and inference.
-Adapted from https://github.com/musikalkemist/mldeployment/tree/main
+Adapted from https://github.com/musikalkemist/mldeployment/tree/main.
+Note that the example originally used the v1.0.0 library and there were various deprecation warnings

 # Installation